The smart way to migrate: Taking your users into consideration

 The same systems focus tends to have the risk to overlook the role of the system users.
 When moving from one system to another, it makes sense to start with assessing any changes in functional coverage, like e.g. how would processing of content changes with new capabilities available in the target system.
 However, the way people structure, manage, find and use content is equally important to understand, as a migration project is a great moment to assess if any improvements in this way of working can be achieved.
 For that, a close understanding of current ways of working with content is key.

-When moving to a new system, knowing the detail of its capabilities and limitations is key to a successful migration and eventual adoption by end users.
+When moving to a new system, knowing the details of its capabilities and limitations is key to a successful migration and eventual adoption by end users.
 Not utilizing certain capabilities that were absent from the old system may become a missed opportunity to improve the effectiveness or efficiency of content processing.
 Not knowing about limitations or alternatives can create disappointments, under-utilization, or even a complete lack of adoption by end users.

 4. Allowing for flexible transformations of data by the migration tools